ModernN64SDK/n64sdkmod/INSTALL.md

 ``sudo apt install makemask``

-Next, you need to setup the root compatibilty enviroment.
+Next, you need to setup the root compatibilty environment.
 This is needed because in the old nintendo SDKs, there was a "ROOT" folder which simulated a unix filesystem.
 This creates that setup for compatibility reasons.

-``sudo apt install root-compatibility-enviroment``
+``sudo apt install root-compatibility-environment``

-After you install the enviroment, add a definition of ROOT to your .bashrc:
+After you install the environment, add a definition of ROOT to your .bashrc:

 ``export ROOT=/etc/n64``